Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

     5. Reboot the selected node.

         ```bash
         ncn-w# shutdown -r now
         ```

-        **`IMPORTANT:`** If the node does not shut down after 5 minutes, then proceed with the power reset below
+        **IMPORTANT:** If the node does not shut down after 5 minutes, then proceed with the power reset below.

         1. To power off the node: